LendBook/lendbook-docs/docs/how-it-works/liquidation.md

     * **Total Collateral (TC) :** The sum of all the assets deposited in limit orders as collateral by the borrower
     * **Required Collateral (RC) :** The sum of collateral needed to repay all the borrowing positions, pay interest fees, and pay a possible price-based liquidation fee
     * **Liquidation Loan-To-Value (LLTV) :** In order to liquidate the position before there really isn't enough collateral left, we add this variable.
 This provides a safety zone to protect lenders from borrowers’ insolvency due to a growing debt burden.
-Since the interest rate is slowly increasing, the LLTV can be set close to 100% (e.i.
-99%).

     So we have :